h5rdly/Petite-DB/README.rst

 What does Petite offer?
 -----------------------

-- A persistent dictionary interface:
+- A persistent dictionary interface
-  [example goes here]

 - no need for sync() / commit()